 You could use various methods of communication, including emails, SMS messaging, app notifications and even direct mail.
 Whenever a lead visits a skincare page on your website, the system will add them to this automation.

 You could set up automation for each of your website sections.
 Prospects will automatically be segmented and entered into the relevant automation.

 You could also have the system add customers into a particular campaign based on their purchase history.
 This enables you to cross-sell without much effort beyond the initial setup.

 A lead score indicates a contact's likelihood of buying from you.

-You can create automations that assign 'points' to contacts based on their actions.
+You can create automation that assign 'points' to contacts based on their actions.
 For example, opening an email or downloading a particular eBook could increase someone's lead score.

-When a contact reaches a certain lead score, automation within the system can flag a note to one of your sales team, informing them that contact is sales-ready.
-Not only does this prevent hot leads slipping through your fingers, it also ensures that your sales team aren't driving leads away when they're not ready to buy.
+When a contact reaches a certain lead score, automation within the system can flag a note to one of your sales team, informing them that the contact is sales-ready.
+Not only does this prevent hot leads from slipping through your fingers, but it also ensures that your sales team aren't driving leads away when they're not ready to buy.

 It's all too easy to focus on lead generation, whilst neglecting your existing customers.
 However, it's important to keep customers happy and engaged.
 A lifelong customer is worth far more to you than a new customer.